qhwa/exhtml/README.md

   end
   ```

-3. (optional) Add configuration into your project:
+3.(optional) Add configuration into your project:

   ```elixir
   use Mix.Config